BatzoglouLabSU/SIMLR/README.md

 **RUNNING SIMLR MATLAB IMPLEMENTATION**

-We also provide the MATLAB code to run *SIMLR* on the 5 examples in the script main_demo.m.
+We also provide the MATLAB code to run *SIMLR* on the 5 examples in the script main_demo.m and main_LARGE_demo_.m.
+Please refer to the directory *MATLAB* and the file ReadMe.txt within for further details.

-We make use of external C programs during the computations of *SIMLR*.
-The code is located in the MATLAB directory in the files *Kbeta.cpp* and *projsplx_c.c*.
-In order to compite the program, one needs to run on the MATLAB console the commands *mex Kbeta.cpp* and *mex projsplx_R.c*.

-OS X pre-compiled files are also provided.